briandenicola/xlr8-e2eaisolutions/NAVIGATION_STRUCTURE.md

 # Jekyll Navigation Structure Summary

 ## Overview
-The IFS AI Transformation Workshop documentation has been restructured to follow just-the-docs theme navigation patterns with proper parent-child relationships.
+The IFS AI Transformation Workshop documentation is structured for the just-the-docs theme, using clear parent-child relationships and navigation ordering for a seamless user experience.

 ## Navigation Hierarchy